Google Now: History

 On March 21, 2013, the Executive Chairman of Google, Eric Schmidt, stated that Google had submitted an iOS version of Google Now to Apple for review and that the app was awaiting approval, but he later said that this was not true after Apple denied this was the case.
 Despite this, on April 29, 2013, Google Now was made available for iOS in an update to the operating system's Google Search application.

-Based on Google Chrome code review on December 2012, Google Now was expected to be integrated into the desktop version of Google Chrome.
+Based on Google Chrome code review in December 2012, Google Now was expected to be integrated into the desktop version of Google Chrome.
 According to Seth Rosenblatt of CNET, it is rumored that Google Now will also serve as iGoogle's replacement in November 2013.
 On May 15, 2013, at Google I/O 2013, Google announced the upcoming release of Google Now on desktop platforms—the feature would be accessible only via Google Chrome or Google ChromeOS.
-On January 16, 2014, an alpha version of the Google Now was made available on desktop through the Google Chrome Canary release although this app lacks some of the cards available on mobile version of Google Now such as public alerts, nearby photos, activity summary and stocks.
+On January 16, 2014, an alpha version of the Google Now was made available on desktop through the Google Chrome Canary release, although this app lacks some of the cards available on mobile version of Google Now such as public alerts, nearby photos, activity summary and stocks.
 On March 24, 2014, Google started rolling out Google Now for Google Chrome users who are signed into their Google account on the browser.